 Contingent convertible securities, which are also known as contingent capital securities, are a form of hybrid security that are intended to either convert into equity or have their principal written down upon the occurrence of certain trigger events.
 One type of contingent convertible security has characteristics designed to absorb losses, by providing that the liquidation value of the security may be adjusted downward to below the original par value or written off entirely under certain circumstances.
 For instance, if losses have eroded the issuer's capital level below a specified threshold, the liquidation value of the security may be reduced in whole or in part.
 The write-down of the security's par value may occur automatically and would not entitle holders to institute bankruptcy proceedings against the issuer.
 In addition, an automatic write-down could result in a reduced income rate if the dividend or interest payment associated with the security is based on the security's par value.
-Such security into common shares of the issuer under certain circumstances.
-The mandatory conversion effort example, to the issuer's failure to maintain a capital minimum.
+Such securities may, but are not required to, provide for circumstances under which the liquidation value of the security may be adjusted back up to par, such as an improvement in capitalization or earnings.
+Another type of contingent convertible security provides for mandatory conversion of the security into common shares of the issuer under certain circumstances.
+The mandatory conversion might relate, for example, to the issuer's failure to maintain a capital minimum.
 Since the common stock of the issuer may not pay a dividend, investors in such instruments could experience reduced yields (or no yields at all) and conversion would deepen the subordination of the investor, effectively worsening the investor's standing in the case of the issuer's insolvency.
-An automatic write-down or no trigent sincely would aver indextor's and the issuer's capital level, but may also be triggered by regulatory actions, such as a change in regulatory capital requirements, or by other factors.
+An automatic write-down or conversion event with respect to a contingent convertible security will typically be triggered by a reduction in the issuer's capital level, but may also be triggered by regulatory actions, such as a change in regulatory capital requirements, o